 5. Career Development

 Pilots are more personally responsible now for their personal and career development than at any time in the past.

-You are the master of your destiny, for there are no fairy god mothers who will mentor you and guide you through your career.
-However great things happen when preparation meets opportunity.
+You are the master of your destiny.
+There are no fairy god mothers who will mentor you and guide you through your career.
+However, great things happen when preparation meets opportunity.
 So if you are to remain resilient as a pilot in aviation, then you must take charge of you own career:

 - study assiduously for your entire career,

 - read and cross reference every possible aviation book,

 - learn from every crash and near miss,

 - socialise with the other pilots when away from home base – don’t retreat to your room to play computer games.

 - join the Royal Aeronautical Society and the Guild of Air Pilots and Navigators.